 3. Eat - protein

-A little bit of protein before a race can help you feel full for a longer period of time.
+A little bit of protein before a race can help you feel full for a longer period of time - as a rough guide, around ¼ of your dinner plate should be made up of protein.
 On top of this, protein is really important for the muscles as it is used to build and repair tissue there.
 It makes up tendons, for example, as well as ligaments, collagen and elastin, the latter of which is essential for repair work.
 This means it is important to get protein both before and after a run.